What Is Xanax Detox?

 Help is out there

 Xanax (and Benzodiazepines in general) is a popular prescription for thousands of Americans who suffer from anxiety and insomnia.
 However, Xanax is highly addictive and should never be used as a long-term treatment.
 Within only two weeks of regular use, the body can build a tolerance against its effects.
-That means that those taking the benzo will notice their anxiety or insomnia come back.
-When that happens, they feel the need to take more, with or without notifying their doctor.
+That means that those taking the Benzo will have to take more to achieve the same effects.
+When that happens, they may feel the need to take more, with or without notifying their doctor.

 After someone increases their dose, it is only a matter of time before they build a dependence on Xanax.
+Once a person has developed a dependence, they will experience highly uncomfortable and potentially dangerous withdrawal symptoms if they stop taking Xanax or reduce their dose.
 This isn’t something that they can fight or have a choice of, it is just a natural reaction our bodies have to compensate for the introduction of the foreign substance.
 In fact, many people don’t realize that they’ve developed a dependence until their prescription ends and they feel the effects of withdrawal.

 Symptoms of Xanax Withdrawal

 When someone quits Xanax, they will soon begin to feel the effects of withdrawal.
-Depending on the severity of the addiction, symptoms of withdrawal can appear within a couple of hours.
+Depending on the severity of the addiction, symptoms of withdrawal can appear within 11 to 24 hours after the last dose.
 That being said, Xanax leaves the body faster than other, longer-acting benzodiazepines and can trigger acute withdrawal within a day of the final dose.
-There is a long list of potential side effects of the detox process, but most will manifest during acute withdrawal period, 1 to 4 days.
+There is a long list of potential side effects of the detox process, but most will manifest during acute withdrawal period, 1 to 7 days.
 These symptoms can include:

 - Uncontrollable shaking or tremors